Our sustainability commitment

 It is the people, it is the people, it is the people

-Flying Kiwi Parasail is committed to providing a quality service in a manner that ensures a safe and healthy workplace for our employees and customers and to minimise our potential impact on the environment.
+Flying Kiwi Parasail is committed to providing a quality service in a manner that ensures a safe and healthy workplace for our employees and customers and to minimize our potential impact on the environment.
 We will operate in compliance with all relevant environmental legislation and we will strive to use pollution prevention and environmental best practices in all we do.
 In order to do so we will:

 - Support local wildlife and cleanup projects